 amphetamines.
 The opioids in Schedule II include natural opioids (e.g., morphine) and synthetic opioids (e.g., OxyContin).

-NOTE: Interpretation for 49 CFR 391.41- Methadone is a habit-forming narcotic which can produce drug dependence and is not an allowable drug for operators of commercial motor vehicles (CMV).

 Schedules III -‐ V

 These drugs have decreasing potential for abuse than preceding schedules.
 Abuse may lead to moderate or low physical dependence or high psychological dependence.
 Schedule III drugs include tranquilizers.
 Schedule IV drugs include drugs such as chlorhydrol and phenobarbital.
 Schedule V drugs have the lowest potential for abuse and include narcotic compounds or mixtures.